 This is a casual club and there are not many rules.
-The rules we have are largely common sense.
+The rules we have are largely based on common sense and courtesy.
 We welcome new ideas.
 Feel free to contact any member of the committee to discuss ideas for improving the club, express concerns, request clarification.

 We have an easy-to-adhere-to dress code, which we’ve found allows us to be casual and expressive while still being respective of others.
 Here it is:

 You are also welcome to attend and speak at committee meetings.
 If you would like to have an item on the agenda please contact the chair, Joe Meyer, prior to the meeting.
 We are looking for new committee members.
 If you are interested in volunteering your time in this way you should contact a committee member.
-Meetings are held first Monday of the month, 6:15 p.m.
+Meetings are generally held second Monday of the month, 5:15 p.m.

 Questions regarding the daily upkeep of the clubhouse can be addressed to any committee member.